 Let us comprehend this concept with the help of an example:

 Let us suppose that we have to find the sum of 10 + 20.
-It will suddenly click your mind that the answer is 30.
+It will suddenly click in your mind that the answer is 30.
 Now let us interchange the positions of the numbers, 20 + 10.
 We find that the sum is still 30.

 What about multiplication?
 Let us take the same example 10 x 20 = 200.
 Now changing the positions of the numbers, 20 x 10 = 200, still gives us the same result.

-Hence, commutative property is true for addition and multiplication.
+Hence, the commutative property is true for addition and multiplication.
 You must be wondering whether subtraction and division also follow the commutative property?
 We will find out soon in this article along with the commutative property of addition, commutative property of addition example, commutative property of multiplication, and commutative property of multiplication example.